pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

-2. You must first know your UUID for the VPN connection :
+2. You must first know your UUID for the VPN connection and the name of this connection:

     - Type in the Terminal **when you are connected to the VPN** :